 Credible: The company and its products need to be trustworthy.

 The combination of these six elements is what creates value for the user.
 The central goal of any mobile app is to deliver an experience that maximizes user value.

 Even the most thoughtfully crafted UX will never be able to satisfy every circumstance or meet the needs of every mobile user, but the fundamental purpose of UX design is developing the farthest-reaching solution for a set of targeted users.

 UX designers practice design thinking to take into account every detail of user interaction.
 Design thinking insists on an exhaustive understanding of user behavior, motivations, goals, wants and needs in the context of the product’s purpose.
 At Clearbridge Mobile, our Design and Discovery service leverages design thinking to achieve a better understanding of how your app will address the needs of your user.

 The responsibility of a UX designer is multifaceted and challenging.
 At Clearbridge Mobile, our UX design team designs and prototypes user experiences grounding in user research.
-In collaboration with the rest of their project team, our designers determine your app’s target audience, as well as their needs and design UX solution to solve common pain points.
+In collaboration with the rest of their project team, our designers determine your app’s target audience, as well as their needs, and design UX solutions to solve common pain points.

 This post follows Roberto Pagliero and Shelly Jameer: two UX/UI designers at Clearbridge Mobile.
-Heres’ what they have to say about their work life.
+Here is what they have to say about their work life.